Collier Schorr

-Collier Schorr (born 1963) is an American artist and fashion photographer best known for adolescent portraits that blend photographic realism with elements of fiction and youthful fantasy.
+Collier Schorr (born 1963 as Patrice) is an American artist and fashion photographer best known for adolescent portraits that blend photographic realism with elements of fiction and youthful fantasy.

 Schorr grew up in Queens, New York and studied journalism at the School of Visual Arts.
 In the 1980s and 1990s she also worked actively as an art critic.
 Her photography work was featured in the 2002 Whitney Biennial and the 2003 International Center for Photography Triennial.
 In 2008 she received a Berlin Prize by the American Academy in Berlin.
 Collier Schorr is represented by Stuart Shave/Modern Art, London and 303 Gallery, New York.
 She currently resides in Brooklyn and spends her summers with family in Schwäbisch Gmünd, in Southern Germany.

 Her work explores a multitude of themes, including history, nationality, and war, with an emphasis on identity and gender.
 Her influences include Barbara Kruger, Cindy Sherman, and Laurie Simmons, along with German and Jewish social history, World War II, wrestling, painter Andrew Wyeth, and German photographer August Sander.